 - Stainless steel tanks are more expensive, but generally last longer and don’t require as much maintenance as mild-steel tanks.
 They usually carry a 10-year warranty, but still require occasional maintenance (such as replacement of valves and seals).

 - Local water quality may dictate which type is best for you; check with the installer.

 - Tanks are insulated, but there is always some heat loss over time, so it’s good to install them in a sunny spot or in an insulated space.

-- Also often referred to as “instantaneous”, a continuous flow HWS heats only as much water as you need, when you need it.
-It can take a few seconds before hot water starts flowing from the tap, especially when there’s a fair distance of pipe between the HWS and the tap.
+- Also, often referred to as “instantaneous”, a continuous flow Hot water system heats only as much water as you need, when you need it.
+They aren’t truly instantaneous – it can take a few seconds before hot water starts flowing from the tap, especially when there’s a fair distance of pipe between the Hot Water System and the tap.

 - Most models use gas, but electric models are available.

 - As there are no heat losses as with water stored in a tank, they’re often cheaper to run than storage systems.

 - Electric models will use the full electricity tariff for whenever they are in use, so running costs may be higher than for an off-peak tank, but less than a continuous tank system.